 Shop Around

 DSCR rates vary significantly among lenders.
-Shopping multiple lenders often reveals meaningful differences.
+Shopping multiple lenders often reveals meaningful differencesβsometimes 0.50% or more on the same deal.

 Term Options

 Available terms may differ from traditional mortgages.
-Understand what’s available and factor terms into your investment analysis.
+Most US DSCR lenders offer 30-year fixed terms, but 5/6 ARMs and interest-only options are also common.
+Understand whatβs available and factor terms into your investment analysis.

 Working with DSCR Lenders